redpanda-data/connect/resources/docs/inputs/README.md

 created will be downloaded.
 Note that the prefix configuration is only used when downloading objects without SQS configured.

+If your bucket is configured to send events directly to an SQS queue then you need to set the 'sqs_body_path' field to where the object key is found in the payload.
+However, it is also common practice to send bucket events to an SNS topic which sends enveloped events to SQS, in which case you must also set the 'sqs_envelope_path' field to where the payload can be found.

 Here is a guide for setting up an SQS queue that receives events for new S3 bucket objects: